 Press the play button to check out our video on DIY bath bombs below:

-Editor’s Note: This post was originally published in February 2017 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on April 9, 2018, and has been updated for quality and relevancy.